Osiris-Team/AutoPlug-Client/docs/FAQ.md

 to all files and directories in AutoPlugs current working directory.
 - Note that Windows `\` and Linux `/` file separators are treated as equal.

+The `allowedFilesToRead` list contains paths to files or directories that the staff is allowed to open, list and read.

+The `allowedFilesToWrite` list contains paths to files or directories that the staff is allowed to modify, create or delete.

 ---

 ## AutoPlug-Web (self-host) - Common Questions